 PROFESSIONAL MUSKIE GUIDE SERVICE

 The eponymous angler at Gary's Indiana Muskie Experience (Gary) draws on more then 35 years of Muskie-nabbing experience to guide fisherfolk of all skill levels through an enjoyable water-bound odyssey.
 During day or night treks, the fresh farer propels his fish-luring vessel in the direction of the lake's most sought-after trophy fish that, like a pirate's peg leg, can weigh up to 70 pounds.
 Once the expert captain locates leviathan-like beasts, passengers can woo them shipside with the provided lures and haul them in with the Tooth Tamer Rods and Diawa reels, or their bare hands.
-Fly fishing is available for those willing to try at no extra cost.
+Actually he uses a Stowmaster net to land these beasts.

 *OVER 35 YEARS EXPERIENCE

 *ALL EQUIPMENT PROVIDED

 Gary fishes Webster and Backwaters Lake, The Barbee Chain, Lake Tippecanoe, James Lake, Oswego Lake, Loon Lake and Upper Long Lake.
 If you have a specfic lake you would like to fish Gary can do that, or if you would rather just let Gary pick it that would be great too.
 Gary provides Tooth Tamer Rods, Reels, Lures and all the equipment needed to get the job done.
 You will need to bring Polorized sunglasses, sunscreen (if needed), raingear, drinks and snacks.
 If you would rather take a break at one of the lakeside restaurants we can do that too.